 Office Location: Don Beaver Science Building, Fourth Floor, Room 429

 - Ph.D. – Clinical Psychology, Bowling Green State University, Bowling Green, Ohio, 2010-2015.

 - M.A. – Clinical Psychology, Bowling Green State University, Bowling Green, Ohio, 2010-2012.

 - B.A. – Psychology & Sociology (Summa Cum Laude), Mount Vernon Nazarene University, Mount Vernon, Ohio, 2006-2009.

-Dr. Anna (Hawley) Harper joined the faculty of SNU in Fall 2015, after completing her doctoral psychology internship with the University Counseling Center at Grand Valley State University in Allendale, Michigan.
-During her doctoral training, she provided psychotherapy services to university students and community members of all ages, and she taught undergraduate courses at Owens Community College (Toledo, Ohio) and Grand Valley State University (Allendale, Michigan).
-She served Division 36 of the American Psychological Association (Society for the Psychology of Religion and Spirituality) as graduate student co-representative from 2013-2015.
-Anna enjoys exploring the OKC area, activities featuring arts/music/culture, spending time outdoors, and laughing with her husband, Caleb.
+Dr. Anna Harper joined the faculty of SNU in Fall 2015, after completing her doctoral psychology internship with the University Counseling Center at Grand Valley State University in Allendale, Michigan.
+During her doctoral training, she provided psychotherapy services to university students and community members of all ages, and she taught undergraduate courses at Bowling Green State University (Bowling Green, Ohio), Owens Community College (Toledo, Ohio) and Grand Valley State University (Allendale, Michigan).

 - PSY 3193 – Learning and Cognition